andrewcooke/IntModN.jl/README.md

 easy to use with literal values), there is a type alias `GF{N}`.
 So the above value is equivalent to `GF{5}(3)`.

-Finally, the type alias `GF2` defines the common case
+Finally, the type alias `GF2` defines the common case.

 ## Constructors